Sonderkommando Rote Kapelle: Treppers funkspiel

 On 25 December 1942, the first message sent by the funkspiel, was an request for Trepper to meet with a PCF contact.
 The meeting fell through resulting in Jacques Duclos receiving a message from the GRU on 18 February to arrange a new meeting with PCF contact "Michel".
 New dates were arranged for 7 or 14 March which was also missed due to Trepper changing the location.
 A new meeting was set for 18 or 25 April 1943, on the Sunday of the week but these were missed.
 The GRU didn't believe that Trepper messages were part of a deception plan and continued to arrange meeting dates, although the Comintern believed he was captured and tried to warn them.
 By 26 May, the PCF still believed the French network had not been compromised.
-The message exchange proves that Trepper passed his message to Moussier in June 1943.
+The message exchange proved that Trepper passed his message to Moussier in June 1943.
 On 5 June, Duclos confirmed that Trepper was arrested.
 On 7 July 1943, the first part of Treppers report was transmitted to Soviet intelligence by Jacques Duclos.
 The second part followed on 10 July.
 (Note: Treppers report had been read by Duclos but it had taken some weeks to encipher the text due to its size.
 That was why it was transmitted in two parts.)

 In June 1943, Soviet GRU officer Ivan Bolchakov conducted an analysis of the received messages from December 1942 and found that 23 out 63 were of sufficient quality and only 4 were considered valuable.
 It was indication of the low quality of the funkspiel operation, but it was still many weeks before the GRU realised it had been deceived.